Vretu-Dev/SnivysUltimatePackage/README.md

 startvote | vvvotes.start | Remote Admin, Server Console | Starts a vote.
 .vote | None | Player Console | Responds to an active vote .detonate | None | Player Console | Detonates C4, assuming requirements are met.

+# Credits
+@Mostly-Lucid for helping a lot with the SCP-173 Hydra event (and by that I mean doing it entirely because I had a very smooth brain moment)

+@Jamwolff for the Short Players Event and Ky Syringe